no-pim-data-analytics/ml-faggruppe/2024V/session1_intro_data_processing/README.md

-# Introduction to Data Processing With R and Python
+# Introduction to Data Processing With Python

 These are notes, data, examples, exercises, and solutions for the course **Introduction to Data Processing With Python (pandas)**.